Q. What is the purpose of the Appellate Mediation Program?

 and return to the Mediation Coordinator of the court.
 Each questionnaire shall be

 reviewed by either Judge William D. Palmer, Judge Kerry I. Evander or Judge Jay P. Cohen to decide if that case will be sent to mediation.
 The

-judge who reviews the mediation questionnaire shall not participate as a member
+judge who reviews the mediation questionnaire participate as a member

 of the merits panel on that case in the event mediation is held but is unsuccessful.